pieqq/PyGeoIpMap/README.md

 64.27.26.7, Los Angeles, United States, 34.053, -118.2642
 ```

-I can then generate the World map in `/tmp/evil_hackers.jpg` with:
+You can then generate the World map in `/tmp/evil_hackers.jpg` with:

 ```
 python pygeoipmap.py -o /tmp/evil_hackers.jpg -f csv data.csv
 ```

-And I'll get the following output in `/tmp/evil_hackers.jpg`:
+And the following will be output in `/tmp/evil_hackers.jpg`:

 ![](http://i.imgur.com/IGIaKDb.jpg)